Where to live in Brussels - the Best Neighborhoods to Live in Brussels

 Brussels is divided into 19 separate districts, which are known to locals as ‘communes’.
 For most of us, that word conjures up images of half-homeless bohemians living in a cute little community together.
 But that’s not the case in Belgium.
 So when someone asks which Brussels commune you’re going to be living in, don’t worry: they’re not trying to get you to join their cult.

-We’ve included insights and information on the best districts in Brussels for students, families, young professionals, hipsters and expats of all other descriptions.
+We’ve included insights and information on the best districts in Brussels to find apartments for students, families, young professionals, hipsters and expats of all other descriptions.
 If you’re moving to Brussels on a budget, we’ve included some of the most affordable districts in Brussels too.

 Throughout this guide, we’ve used the words district, commune and neighborhood interchangeably, so don’t let that confuse you.